Part 9 of the Family Violence Act 2018 allows the Registrar to ‘suppress’ or make private certain personal information on a public register.

 If your application is declined

 If your application is declined, you have the right to make a complaint to the Privacy Commissioner.
-The Family Court that granted the protection order would also be notified.

 If your circumstances or details change